Compass Mendip Disability Forum

 Meniere’s Peer Support Group – Frome

-Come along to this friendly, supportive Meniere’s peer support group and meet others who’ve been affected by this condition.
+Come along to this free, friendly, supportive Meniere’s peer support group and meet others who’ve been affected by this condition.
 Get support and support others.
 Friends and family members welcome.

 Frome Community Cars

 Frome Community Cars – Do you find it difficult to get to medical appointments, visit loved ones or get the things you need?
 If so, Frome Community Cars may be able to help.
 We have a network of local volunteer drivers who provide lifts within Frome and beyond.
 Contribution to cover costs is requested.
 To see if you are eligible and join for free, or to volunteer as a driver, please contact Frome Community Cars.

 Frome Area Leg Club – open every Wednesday 9-12 noon at Frome Football Club.
 If you are a Frome Medical Practice patient you can drop in for Leg Ulcer treatment, refreshments and friendly advice.
 Leg ulcers, dry/wet legs, hosiery and Well Leg Advice.

 Friends/family members and carers welcome to come with you too.

 Somerset Mobile Libraries provide a service to rural parts of the county where there is no static library.
 Wheelchair access is available on all vehicles, WRVS volunteers or the Good Neighbour Scheme can deliver.
 The mobile library driver will help you get on and off the vehicle.
 To use this service you just need to be a member of Somerset Libraries, membership is free.
 See the website or call for the complete list of routes/stops and the dates/times of each of visit for the current year.